tollwerk/TYPO3-ext-tw_eprivacy/README.md

 Editors can set the required consent for content elements individually inside the TYPO3 backend.
 The field "Needs cookie consent" can be found on inside the "access"-tab of each content element.

-## Fluid ViewHelper
+## Fluid ViewHelpers

+### eprivacy:consent

-The `<eprivacy:consent>` viewhelper is a specialized condition viewhelper that enables you to test for the user's consent with particular subject identifiers.
+The `&lt;eprivacy:consent>` viewhelper is a specialized condition viewhelper that enables you to test for the user's consent with particular subject identifiers.
 Examples:

 ```html
 <!-- Test for a single subject identfier -->